orchid00/git_for_humans/README.md

 ## Audience

-Intended for life scientists who are learning a new programming language or/and have an existing project with code (in any language) or text files that need track of changes.
+These materials are intended for scientists who are learning a new programming language or/and have an existing project with code (in any language) or text files that need track of changes.
 If you intend to make your code collaborative, bonus points for you!

 ## Aim

 This short workshop aims to get you started with Git from zero.

-(If you already use Git this is too basic for you).
+Disclaimer: If you already use Git this is too basic for you.

 ## Learning outcomes